 The project conserves genetic diversity in important crop species and makes it available to researchers, plant breeders and growers in the UK and around the world.

-Her current research interest are genetic and genomic variation in carrots and related wild species and screening for novel traits in brassica crops.
+Dr Allender's current research interests are genetic and genomic variation in carrots and related wild species and screening for novel traits in brassica crops.

 Middle: Wiki Commons